 TCP exists in the transport layer with other protocols, such as UDP.
-Protocols in this layer ensure the error free transmission of data to the source, except for UDP because it has more limited error checking capability.
+Protocols in this layer ensure the error-free transmission of data to the source, except for UDP because it has a more limited error-checking capability.

 Like the OSI model, the TCP/IP stack is a conceptual model for data exchange standards.
 Data is repackaged at each layer based on its functionality and transport protocols.

-- from the application to the transport layer, where it is sorted into TCP segments;
+- It moves from the application to the transport layer, where it is sorted into TCP segments.

-- to the internet layer where it becomes a datagram;
+- It goes to the internet layer, where it becomes a datagram.

-- to the network interface layer where it breaks apart again into bits and frames; and
+- It transfers to the network interface layer, where it breaks apart again into bits and frames.

 TCP/IP vs. OSI model